Combinatorics of ancestral lines for a Wright-Fisher diffusion with selection in a L\'evy environment: Main tools, methods, and results

-\begin{defi}[The quenched ASG] Let us fix a deterministic environment $\omega = (\omega(s))_{s \geq 0}$.
-Let $T > 0$.
-The ASG on $[0,T]$ in environment $\omega$ is the branching-coalescing particle system denoted by $(A^{\omega,T}_{s})_{s \in [0,T]}$ and defined as follows: it starts with $l \geq 1$ lines at time $s=T$ (i.e. $A^{\omega,T}_{T}$ contains $l$ lines) and has the following dynamic as $s$ decreases: \begin{itemize} \item Each pair of two lines coalesces into a single line at rate $2$. \item Each line splits into two lines, an incoming line and a continuing line, at rate $\sigma$. \item If at a time $s\in[0,T]$ we have $\Delta \omega(s)\neq 0$ then $A^{\omega,T}_{s-}$ is obtained from $A^{\omega,T}_{s}$ as follows: each line of $A^{\omega,T}_{s}$ splits into two lines, an incoming line and a continuing line, independently from the others, with probability $|\Delta \omega(s)|$, or remains unchanged with probability $1-|\Delta \omega(s)|$. \end{itemize} We define $\mathbb{P}^{\omega,T}_l(\cdot)$ to be the quenched probability measure associated with the branching-coalescing particle system $(A^{\omega,T}_{s})_{s \in [0,T]}$, and $\mathbb{E}^{\omega,T}_l[\cdot]$ is the associated expectation. \end{defi} For the ASG in the above definition, the signs of the jumps are important.
-If $\Delta \omega(s) > 0$ (resp. $\Delta \omega(s) < 0$), the jump represents a selective event favoring individuals of type $0$ (resp. type $1$), we say that the resulting branchings \textit{favor type $0$} (resp. \textit{favor type $1$}).
-The single branchings occurring at rate $\sigma$ also favor type $1$.
-In Definition \ref{defquenchedasg} the environment is fixed and the process evolves backward in time (it starts at $s=T$ and ends at $s=0$).
-In the annealed case, the environment is considered to be random.
-Since the jump process defining the environment has the same law in the forward and backward direction, and since the dynamic of the ASG does not depend on the starting time $T$, we define the annealed ASG as a process $(A_{\beta})_{\beta \geq 0}$ that has its own time line: \begin{defi}[The annealed ASG] Let $(L(\beta))_{\beta \geq 0}$ be a L\'evy process with drift $-\sigma$, L\'evy measure $\nu$, and no Gaussian component.
-The annealed ASG with environment $(L(\beta))_{\beta \geq 0}$ is the branching-coalescing particle system denoted by $(A_{\beta})_{\beta \geq 0}$ and defined as follows: it starts with $l \geq 1$ lines at time $\beta=0$ (i.e. $A_0$ contains $l$ lines) and has the following dynamic as $\beta$ increases: \begin{itemize} \item Each pair of two lines coalesces into a single line at rate $2$. \item Each line experiences a \textit{single branching favoring type $1$} at rate $\sigma$. \item If there are currently $n$ lines in the ASG, every group of $k$ lines experiences a \textit{simultaneous branching favoring type $0$} at rate $\int_{(0,1)}|y|^k (1-|y|)^{n-k}\nu(dy)$. \item If there are currently $n$ lines in the ASG, every group of $k$ lines experiences a \textit{simultaneous branching favoring type $1$} at rate $\int_{(-1,0)}|y|^k (1-|y|)^{n-k}\nu(dy)$. \end{itemize} At the time of a branching, each of the involved lines splits into two lines: an incoming line and a continuing line.
-We define $\mathbb{P}_l(\cdot)$ to be the annealed probability measure associated with the system $(L(\beta),A_{\beta})_{\beta \geq 0}$, and $\mathbb{E}_l[\cdot]$ is the associated expectation. \end{defi}
+\begin{defi}[The quenched/annealed ASG] Let $\omega = (\omega(s))_{s \geq 0}$ be a fixed environment, $T > 0$ and $l\geq 1$.
+The quenched ASG on $[0,T]$ in environment $\omega$ starting with $l$ lines is the branching-coalescing particle system denoted by $(A^{\omega,T}_{s})_{s \in [0,T]}$ and defined as follows.
+It starts with $l$ lines at time $s=T$ (i.e. $A^{\omega,T}_{T}$ contains $l$ lines) and, between jumping times of $\omega$, has the following dynamic as $s$ decreases: \begin{itemize} \item[(i)] Any pair of lines coalesces into a single line at rate $2$, independently from other pairs. \item[(ii)] Any line splits into two lines, an incoming line and a continuing line, at rate $\sigma$, independently from other lines.
+We refer to this as a \textit{single branching favoring type $1$}. \end{itemize} Additionally, if at a time $s\in[0,T]$ we have $\Delta \omega(s)> 0$ (resp. $\Delta \omega(s)< 0$), then $A^{\omega,T}_{s-}$ is obtained from $A^{\omega,T}_{s}$ as follows: \begin{itemize} \item[(iii)] Every line of $A^{\omega,T}_{s}$, independently from the others, splits with probability $|\Delta \omega(s)|$ into two lines, an incoming line and a continuing line.
+We call this a \textit{simultaneous branching favoring type $0$} (resp. $1$). \end{itemize} Let $l \geq 1$.
+The annealed ASG starting with $l$ lines is the branching-coalescing particle system denoted by $(A_{\beta})_{\beta \geq 0}$ and defined as follows.
+It starts with $l$ lines at time $\beta=0$ (i.e. $A_0$ contains $l$ lines) and, as $\beta$ increases, it satisfies (i), (ii) and \begin{itemize} \item[(iii')] If there are currently $n$ lines in the system, for any $k \in \{1,...,n\}$ and any group of $k$ lines independently at rate $\int_{(0,1)}|y|^k (1-|y|)^{n-k}\nu(dy)$ (resp. $\int_{(-1,0)}|y|^k (1-|y|)^{n-k}\nu(dy)$), any line in the group branches into two: an incoming line and a continuing line.
+We refer to this as a \textit{simultaneous branching favoring type $0$} (resp. $1$). \end{itemize} \end{defi} We denote by $\mathbb{P}^{\omega,T}_l(\cdot)$ (resp. $\mathbb{P}_l(\cdot)$) the probability measure associated with $(A^{\omega,T}_{s})_{s \in [0,T]}$ (resp. $(A_{\beta})_{\beta \geq 0}$), and $\mathbb{E}^{\omega,T}_l[\cdot]$ (resp. $\mathbb{E}_l[\cdot]$) is the associated expectation.
+For the quenched ASG, the environment is fixed and the process evolves backward in time (it starts at $s=T$ and ends at $s=0$).
+In the annealed case, the environment is random.
+Since the Poisson point process defining the environment has the same law in forward and backward directions, and since the dynamic of the annealed ASG does not depend on the starting time $T$, the annealed ASG is defined as a process $(A_{\beta})_{\beta \geq 0}$ that has its own timeline.
+Running $(A_{\beta})_{\beta \geq 0}$, starting with $l$ lines at time $\beta=0$, until time $\beta = T$, corresponds heuristically to choosing uniformly at random $l$ individuals at time $s=T$ in the infinite population of the model \eqref{levymodelsdesimp} and then tracing back their potential ancestors until time $s=0$.
+In other words, the timelines $s$ and $\beta$ run in opposite directions.